UFResearchComputing/git-training/Hands-on2.md

 nothing added to commit but untracked files present (use "git add" to track) [magitz@login2 planets]$
 ```

 Git is also often helpful with suggesting commands.
 It found the untracked file `mars.txt` and suggests that to include it, we can run the command `git add mars.txt`.
-Untracked files are files that git will not track changes for.
+Untracked files are files for which git will not track changes.
 We don't always want to track all the files in the directory, so we need to tell git which files to track.
 Let's run that and check the status again:

 ```bash
 [magitz@login2 planets]$ git add mars.txt